 This might be a good bet if you are looking for a mattress that won’t cause back pains.
 In fact, most people love it for this.

 Worth noting, the Classic Brands features 2 layers of cooling gel.
-Although several people note that it still sleeps hot in hot weather, several others report that they sleep slightly cooler on it.
+Although several people note in reviews that it still sleeps hot in hot weather, several others report that they sleep slightly cooler on it.

 - Smell dissipates fast